 Citizenship by Residency or Naturalisation

-There are two main risks when thinking about accessing a second (or third) citizenship.
+There are three primary risks when thinking about accessing second citizenship or second nationality.

 Your original country of citizenship will not allow second citizenship or third citizenship